KaidiWisc/STREAM-Sat/README.md

 The performance of the ensemble can be evaluated by CR_calc.py and CRPS_calc.py.

 Details about CSGD are on https://github.com/KaidiWisc/CSGD_error_model.git

+The currently available STREAM-Sat data is over the year 2017.
+DOI: 10.5061/dryad.c59zw3rfk

 We have a 12-page PowerPoint to summarize STREAM-Sat.
 For any questions, feel free to contact Kaidi Peng (kaidi.peng@wisc.edu).